Analysis of statically determinate structures;

 Students should be aware of the

-refer behaviors for sanctioning to the Office of
+report behaviors for sanctioning to the Office of Student Accountability.

 Equity, Inclusion, and Accommodations